pablodecm/phd_thesis/src/102_chapter_2.md

 particles produced as a result of high-energy interactions between protons and the identification and measurement of their most relevant properties, such as momenta and energies.
-These is done by combining the information acquired by a large number of simpler detecting elements placed in layers around the collision region.
-The properties and kinematics of several of those final state detected particles can often be combined to compute observables of more complex objects.
+These is done by putting together the information acquired by a large number of simple detecting elements, placed in layers around the collision region.
+The properties and kinematics of several of those final state detected particles can often be combined to compute observables of more complex objects, such as the invariant mass of an intermediate particle.
+After collecting data from a large number of collisions, a subset of relevance of the data can be compared with the expected theoretical predictions and statiscal inference in the form of interval estimates for parameters of interest or hyphotesis testing of alternative explanations can be carried out.

 ### Experimental Geometry